 You will apply and, if accepted, be given an endorsement letter.

 Qualified applicants can proceed with applying for the LTR Visa at a Royal Thai Embassy or Thai Consulate overseas, or at an immigration office in Thailand.
-You have 60 days from the issuance date of the endorsement letter to apply.
+You have 60 calendar days to apply for the visa from the date of the endorsement letter.
+However, delays can occur in the endorsement phase, so you should not book flights or make plans until your visa is issued.

 I Don't Meet the Requirements, What's the Alternative?

-The closest alternatives to the LTR are the SMART Visa and the Elite Visa.
+If you don’t qualify for the LTR Visa, the closest alternatives are the SMART Visa and the Elite Visa.

 My Thoughts on the LTR